archanaraj-m/Ansible/notes/interview.md

 It is easy to learn and understand since Ansible tasks are written in YAML.
 Unlike other tools, most of which are procedural, Ansible is declarative; it defines the desired state and fulfills the requirements needed to achieve it.
 5. What is the Ansible Galaxy?
+* Ansible galaxy is nothing but roles ,clients are created roles and send it in ansible-galaxy,and we are also created our own role and send itin galaxy
 Ansible can communicate with configured clients from the command line by using the Ansible command.
 It also allows you to automate configuration by using the Ansible-playbook command.
 To create the base directory structure, you can use a tool bundled with Ansible, known as Ansible Galaxy.

 Command: ansible-galaxy init azavea.
 Packer
 Check out this Ansible tutorial and practice for getting a better understanding of Ansible.

-6. What is CI/CD?
+1. What is CI/CD?
 Continuous Integration (CI) is something that is used for streamlining the development and deployment processes.
 This has led to the rapid development of cohesive software.
 Each integration is verified by an automated build to detect integration errors as quickly as possible.

 With Continuous Delivery (CD), your code can be taken to production at any time after being pushed to a remote repository.
 It is, in simpler words, a process where you build software in such a way that it can be released to production at any time.

-Ansible CICD
 7. What is configuration management?
 Configuration Management (CM) is a practice that we should follow to keep track of all updates that are going into the system over a period of time.
 This also helps in a situation where a major bug has been introduced to the system due to some new changes that need to be fixed with minimum downtime.
 CM keeps track of all updates that are needed in a system and ensures that the current design and build state of the system are up-to-date and properly functional.
 8. What are the requirements for the Ansible server?